QiuJohnny26/Agile-Web-Dev-PythonFlaskHW/README.md

 Displays:</br>
 1 + 10 = 11 </br>

-2. To do Multiply/Subtract/Divide replace add with (/multiply,/subtract,/divide)</br>
+2.To do Multiply/Subtract/Divide replace add with (/multiply,/subtract,/divide)</br>

 <strong> Screenshots will be provided </strong>